Editor’s Note:

 While the Gift Collection scandal was blowing up, a photo from a separate ad featuring a Balenciaga x Adidas hourglass purse in the Garde-Robe spring 2023 collection surfaced online and quickly added fuel to the fire.

 Upon closer inspection, two bizarre details to the set added an extra layer of creepy to an already controversial ad campaign.
+And led many to speculate the fashion house creative team had some darker, hidden agenda or messaging going on behind the scenes.

 A document in one of the shots included a copy of a Supreme Court case, United States v.
 Williams, ruling that pornographic images featuring children do not count as freedom of speech.